abesco7/LITA-Class-Project/README.md

 ### Tools Used-Nicrosoft

 .
 Microsoft Excel [Download Here](https://www.microsoft.com)
 1. 1. for data, cleaning

-2. for Data  analysis and
+   for Data  analysis and
 3. for Visualization

 - SQL - Stuctured Query Language for querying data

 - GitsHub for Portfolio Building

-- PowerBI for data analysis ans vizualization
+- PowerBI for data analysis and vizualization

 - ### Data Claning and Preparation
+- In the initial stage of data cleaning and preparation, we performed the following actions:
+1. Data loading and Inspection
+2. Handling missing variables
+3. Data cleaning and formating